 In the event that a victim dies as a result of a sideswipe accident, their loved ones can pursue a wrongful death claim to recover damages.
 A wrongful death settlement can help loved ones or dependents get the money they need to cover losses such as the deceased victim’s income and other contributions they may have made to support the family.

 If you or a loved one have been injured in a sideswipe accident, our team of dedicated and experienced attorneys can assist you.
 Whether your injuries are minor or severe, you deserve the right to file a claim or even a lawsuit to recover damages that occurred as a result of another driver’s negligent actions.

 At Zirkin & Schmerling Law, we will fight our hardest to win you the compensation you deserve.
 We understand how drastically a victim’s life can be altered by an accident.
-Contact us or call us at 410-753-4611 to set up an appointment with one of our personal injury attorneys today.
+Contact our experienced side swipe accident attorneys to determine who’s at fault in a sideswipe accident that you’re involved with or call us at 410-753-4611 to set up an appointment with one of our personal injury attorneys today.